eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.measure.format.md

 ---
-title: Cube Measure Format
+title: Measure Format
 group: Measure
 kind: TUTORIAL
 number: 2.2.4
 ---
-# Daanse Tutorial - Cube Measure Format
+# Daanse Tutorial - Measure Format

 Depending on the measure, it may be necessary to format its values appropriately.